kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/list-pokemon.md

 ]
 ```

-## Building a test for this scenario
+## Building a Test for This Scenario

 Using Tracetest, we can [create a test](../../../web-ui/creating-tests.md) that will execute an API call on `GET /pokemon` and validate three properties:
-- The API should return results with HTTP 200 OK
+- The API should return results with HTTP 200 OK.
-- The database should respond with low latency (< 200ms)
+- The database should respond with low latency (< 200ms).
-- The database query should use the query string parameters `take` and `skip` correctly
+- The database query should use the query string parameters `take` and `skip` correctly.

 ### Traces